Solar Electricity (PV) Can Provide Up To 25% Of Your Usage

-Solar panels for electricity (otherwise known as Photovoltaic or PV panels) use the sun's energy to produce electricity that can be used within the home with any surplus fed back into the national grid.
+Solar panels for electricity (otherwise known as Photovoltaic or PV panels) use the sun’s energy to produce electricity that can be used within the home, any surplus can be fed back into the national grid via the Government’s Feed-in Tariff, earning you money.

 Solar electricity systems comprise single PV cells connected together to form modules, these are then connected together to form an array.
 When Sun shines on the array an electric field is created across two layers of semi-conducting material, the stronger the Sun, the greater the amount of power produced.

-The amount of power produced depends upon the number of arrays installed, you can expect to generate approx 100 kWh per sq/m per year.
+The amount of power produced depends upon the number of panels installed within the array, you can expect to generate approx 100 kWh per sq/m per year.

 - The solar PV panel generates DC electricity from the Sun.